hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Parameters

-`blockNumber`: *string* or *number* - integer representing a block number or one of the string tags `latest`, `earliest`, or `pending`, as described in
+`blockNumber`: *string* - integer representing a block number or one of the string tags `latest`, `earliest`, or `pending`, as described in
 [Block Parameter](../HowTo/Interact/APIs/Using-JSON-RPC-API.md#block-parameter)

 #### Returns

-`result`: *number* - integer representing the number of transactions in the specified block, or `null` if no matching block number is found
+`result`: *string* - integer representing the number of transactions in the specified block, or `null` if no matching block number is found

 !!! example